gregoire-hw/go_thesis/README.md

 - [X] AUV localisation using DVL and IMU
 - [ ] ASV localisation using GPS
 - [ ] Localisation using EKF
+- [ ] Localisation using Trilateration and NLS methods

 ## List of program files:
 File | Description
 -----|------------
-desistek_dvl.py | Converts data from DVL and IMU into the position of the desistek. heron_controller.py | Control heron's thrusters. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only measurements between the two robots.
+desistek_dvl.py | Converts data from DVL and IMU into the position of the desistek. ekf.py | Estimates the AUV position using EKF. heron_controller.py | Control heron's thrusters. heron_gps.py | Get the GPS localisation of the ASV. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only measurements between the two robots. trilateration.py | Estimates the AUV position using trilateration and NLS methods.